leosingleton/webpack-glsl-minify/README.md

 compiler do the macro substitution instead of the Webpack compiler.

 #### nomangle Directive
-Disables minification on or more symbols.
+Disables name mangling on one or more symbols.
 Example:
 ```
 @nomangle symbol1 symbol2
 ```